Patience Jonathan: Other

 It was announced 4 September 2012 that she was hospitalized in Germany following a severe bout of food poisoning that lasted for days.
-Patience fell sick about 10 days earlier, following her hosting of a summit of first ladies from across Africa.
+Patience Jonathan felt sick about 10 days earlier, following her hosting of a summit of first ladies from across Africa.

 Patience was discharged from the Horst Schmidt Klinik in Wiesbaden on 2 October 2012.

 When the national media noticed her unusual disappearance from public view, the approach of her office was to initially deflect attention by denying she was in Germany to utilize the high-quality healthcare provision of the country.
 Her spokesman, Ayo Osinlu, released a statement stating that she had only gone to Germany "to take time off to rest" and not for medical purposes.
 This was to avoid highlighting the presidential family were avoiding using the low-quality healthcare system provided for the Nigerian citizens and prefer higher quality foreign provisions for themselves at taxpayers expense when needed.

-The emotional Nigerian First lady, Patience Jonathan broke down in tears on hearing the latest news on the abduction of the girls of the Government Girls Secondary School in Chibok.
-Patience Jonathan was involved in controversy during the crisis over 230 Chibok girls abducted by Boko Haram in north-east Nigeria.
-After a meeting she convened in May 2014 with representatives of the Chibok community, whose children had been abducted, there were reports that one of the leaders - Naomi Mutah - had been detained by police.
-It was alleged that Mrs. Jonathan had reportedly felt slighted that the mothers of the abducted girls had sent Ms. Mutah to the meeting.
-Immediately after the meeting, Ms. Mutah was taken to a police station and held.
-Pogo Bitrus, another Chibok community leader, described the detention as 'unfortunate' and 'insensitive', and said he hoped Mrs. Jonathan would soon 'realize her mistake'.
-Mrs. Jonathan has no constitutional power to order arrests.
-BBC News reported another community leader, Saratu Angus Ndirpaya, as saying that Mrs. Jonathan accused the activists of fabricating the abductions to give the government a bad name.
-It reported that she also said the First Lady accused them of supporting Boko Haram.
-Presently there seems to be people upholding her views on this issue as new situation is putting this scenario as contentious.
+Patience Jonathan broke down in tears on hearing the latest news on the abduction of the girls of the Government Girls Secondary School in Chibok.
+She was involved in controversy during the crisis over 230 Chibok girls abducted by Boko Haram in north-east Nigeria.